VikramShenoy97/Naive-Background-Style-Transfer/README.md

 ## Overview

 Naive background style transfer performs style transfer only on the background of the given content image.
 This naive approach uses two networks to reproduce this style transfer.
 The DeepLabv3+ model generates a segmentation map of the image which is processed to create a binary mask highlighting the foreground from the background.
 The style transfer model uses this segmented mask to guide the stylized pixels only onto the background of the given content image.
+For more details, check out the report.

 ![Architecture](https://github.com/VikramShenoy97/Naive-Background-Style-Transfer/blob/master/Media/Architecture.png)